RailML: railVIVID

+railVIVID is available via railML.org's website under licence terms similar to those of the railML schema.

 railML.org initiative

-The development of railML is driven by the railML.org – Initiative, a development partnership of independent companies and organizations and European railways.
+The development of railML is driven by the railML.org initiative, a development partnership of independent companies and organizations and European railways.
 The participation on the development and semi-annual conferences to exchange experience and discuss basics is open.
 The continuous development work is mainly internet-based (German and English forums).
 The organisation of the discussions is managed by so-called railML Coordinators.
-The (free) membership of the railML.org Consortium is mandatory for the download and usage of railML schemes.
+The railML.org Consortium membership is mandatory for the download and usage of railML schemas.
 Obtaining a commercial certification is required before any commercial or productive use of software interfaces for the format.

 Members

 Members of railML.org are currently: